This blog contains affiliate links. Thanks for your support 🙏

 Which OTC medicines don’t work at all, at any age?
 I would advise not to use any homeopathic remedies, such as Oscillococcinum or Zicam, which may seem appealing to many but literally have no evidence of effectiveness, as you would expect from a product which by definition has zero molecules of any active drug.
 The FTC recently issued an enforcement requiring homeopathic labels to state ” (1) There is no scientific evidence that the product works and (2) the product’s claims are based only on theories of homeopathy from the 1700s that are not accepted by most modern medical experts.”
 And it’s also dangerous to assume that homeopathic medicines are safer, as noted by this winter’s warnings by the FDA against homeopathic teething tablets, which tests show may have toxic amounts of belladonna, and which could be related to ten deaths of infants.
 Clearly this is a case where the risks far outweigh benefits.

-For more information about treating the common cold, you can read my family practice academy’s parent handout about treating the common cold in children ; and more articles about the common cold at my wellness blog at MyFamily Health Guide.
+For more information about treating the common cold, you can read my family practice academy’s parent handout about treating the common cold in children, and more of my articles about the common cold.
+I also review how ibuprofen is superior to acetaminophen for fever and pain in kids.
+Also, here’s my YouTube video on how Sudafed and Afrin can help runny nose:

 One thought on “Curing a Cough: What’s the Best Medicine?”